 And if you love Mexican food as much as we do, don’t miss my Mexican Food Category.
 You’ll find lots of fabulous recipe to spice up your meal plans.
 Including the most popular Mexican food recipe on my site for Hatch Green Chili with Pork.

-If you’ve tried this or any other recipe on my website, please leave a star rating in the recipe card below.
-And write a review in the comment section.
-I always appreciate your feedback.
+If you liked this recipe, please leave a star ⭐⭐⭐⭐⭐ rating in the recipe card below and leave a comment.
+I always appreciate your feedback and hearing how everything went.

 And, don’t forget to subscribe to my newsletter for more delicious recipes and cooking tips.
 Make it a delicious day … every day.